Scottish Literature And Theory: Contexts SCOTLIT4023

 Short Description

-This course provides students with an introduction to, and an analytical survey of, literary theory and criticism in relation to Scottish literature.
-A variety of critical approaches are studied and a number of Scottish texts of different genres are considered.
+This course provides students with an introduction to, and an analytical survey of, specific kinds of literary theory in relation to Scottish literature.
+A variety of theoretical approaches are studied and a number of Scottish texts of different genres are considered.
+The value of literary theory in relation to students' own work is promoted.

 Timetable